This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If you are staying in the hospital after surgery, bring your personal belongings with you.
 These include your bathrobe, toothbrush, hairbrush, and slippers.
 Do not wear jewelry or bring money to the hospital.

 - An anesthesiologist may talk to you before your surgery.
-This is the caregiver who gives you medicine before and during surgery so that you do not feel or remember the surgery.
+This is the healthcare provider who gives you medicine before and during surgery so that you do not feel or remember the surgery.

 What will happen: